dotnet/csharplang/proposals/using.md

 in `using` statements.

-In the situation where a type can be implicitly converted to `IDisposable` and also fits the `using` pattern, then `IDisposable` will be prefered.
-While this takes the opposite of approach of `foreach` (pattern prefered over interface) it is necessary for backwards compatibility.
+In the situation where a type can be implicitly converted to `IDisposable` and also fits the `using` pattern, then `IDisposable` will be preferred.
+While this takes the opposite approach of `foreach` (pattern preferred over interface) it is necessary for backwards compatibility.

 The same restrictions from a traditional `using` statement apply here as well: local variables declared in the `using` are read-only, a `null` value will not cause an exception to be thrown, etc ...
-The code geneartion will be different only in that there will not be a cast to `IDisposable` before calling Dispose:
+The code generation will be different only in that there will not be a cast to `IDisposable` before calling Dispose:

 ``` csharp